 The past participle 'gegaan' is misspelled as 'gegaaan'.

-'Gegaanen' is not a correct past participle; it must be 'gegaan'.
+'Gegaanen' is not a correct past participle; it should be 'gegaan'.

 4.